Questions by theme

 • What will the community be able to influence about the development?
 The Club is committed to providing a genuine opportunity for the community to have a voice in the site analysis, design and delivery of the site’s future.
 In Phase 1 of community engagement (April to May 2023) we heard about the community’s vision, values of the site and surrounds, and how this can be included in the future plan for the site.
 All the feedback we gained during Phase 1 has directly informed the preliminary Ideas Plan, and the site investigations being undertaken.
 Feedback obtained on the Vision and Ideas Plans during the Phase 2 community engagement will inform finalisation of a Masterplan so that we can finalise associated planning controls and a development proposition that delivers net community development.

 • How can I get involved? · Phase 1 of community engagement is complete (April to May 2023) Summary report available here ).
-Phase 2 community engagement will be undertaken in July to August 2024, where the Club will seek feedback on the project Vision and Ideas Plan.
+Phase 2 community engagement was undertaken in July to August 2024, where the Club sought feedback on the project Vision and Ideas Plan (Summary report available here).
 If you would like to register for ongoing project updates, email info@rossdalegolfcourseaspendale.au or sign up on this website.
 In addition to multiple stages of community engagement undertaken by the Club, interested parties will have an opportunity to make a formal submission in relation to the site’s eventual Planning Scheme Amendments, and to be heard by A Strategic Advisory Committee at Planning Panels Victoria (if required).